Looking for an appropriate last minute Father’s Day present for your dad the hedge fund manager?

 2005 Toyota Corolla XRS 2ZZ GE VVTL-i

-"The word immediate was invented for the throttle response of this car....and the steering, and the gearbox and just about everything else - Jeremy Clarkson"
+"The word immediate was invented for the throttle response of this car....and the steering, and...the gearbox - Jeremy Clarkson"